SteeltoeOSS/Samples/Connectors/src/Redis/README.md

 ﻿# Redis Connector Sample App
-ASP.NET Core sample app illustrating how to use [Steeltoe Redis Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.Redis) for connecting a [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) to a Redis Cache service on CloudFoundry.
+ASP.NET Core sample app illustrating how to use [Steeltoe Redis Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.Redis) for connecting a Microsoft [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) to a Redis service on CloudFoundry.
+The sample also illustrates how to use the same Connector in connecting a [StackExchange](https://github.com/StackExchange/StackExchange.Redis) `ConnectionMultiplexer` to the same Redis service.

 # Pre-requisites - CloudFoundry